goatandsheep/accessible-events/index.md

 - [ ] Feminine hygeine products and disposals in washrooms

 # Dietary Accomodations
-- [ ] Alternative food choices for people with dietary restrictions
+- [ ] Alternative food choices for people with dietary restrictions, such as allergies
 - [ ] Transparent menu (when confirmed) for people with dietary restrictions

+# After the event
+- [ ] Survey the guests to find if they were accommodated appropriately

 If you are an event organizer and still need help strategizing how to accommodate a need, [let us know](https://goo.gl/forms/g8yYdS68aOAIo6ll1) and we'll find an expert.